Area places of worship plan upcoming events - SewickleyHerald.com

 The church is at 244 Duff Road, Ohio Township.

-• New session of DivorceCare starts March 4.
-Meetings are held at 7 p.m.
-Mondays in the Farmhouse for those going through separation or divorce.
-For information, contact Susan at 724-242-0939 or go to www.ccgf.org/divorcecare.

 • First Thursday Fellowship will be held at noon March 7 in Fellowship Hall.
+Devotions will be offered by member Hugh Moore.
 Vocals and piano with Charlie Sanders and Harry Cardillo.
 On the menu will be chicken pot pie, veggie tray and cookies.
-For information, call Chuck Gerdes at 724-776-1146.
+For information, call Chuck Gerdes at 724-776-1145.

 • New session of Griefshare begins March 7.
 Meetings for anyone experiencing a loss are held from 7 to 9 p.m.
 Thursday evenings in the Farmhouse Great Room.
 For information, call Susan at 412-951-9927 or go to www.ccgf.org/griefshare.